DNS and Routing for Service Tunnels

 1. FQDN tunnel policy

-Review our doc on tunnel policies to see how to construct tunnel policies where you can specify Fully Qualified Domain Names (FQDNs) in addition to the typical IP/CIDR and Port/Protocol options.
+Review our doc on Tunnel Policies to see how to construct tunnel policies where you can specify Fully Qualified Domain Names (FQDNs) in addition to the typical IP/CIDR and Port/Protocol options.
 So, instead of specifying 1000s of IP ranges, tunnel policies can be written in terms of domains, such as zoom.us, login.microsoftonline.com, etc.

 1. Wildcard domains are not supported.
 Instead, you need to specify the Fully Qualified Domain Names (FQDNs) that can be explicitly resolved.